-Following feedback from NHLF the partners spent considerable time examining other potential routes to undertake and fund the Mavisbank restoration project.
-However, due to more pressing priorities and although still supporting potential action by other partners, HES has now taken the decision to minimize its involvement at Mavisbank and undertake only basic maintenance of the grounds despite their being in its ownership.
-The Landmark Trust is currently exploring the feasibility of a first-stage project for the house which would stabilise and safeguard the ruin as a precursor to a possible full restoration at a later date.
+Following feedback from the NHLF in 2022 the partners spent considerable time examining other potential routes to undertake and fund the Mavisbank restoration project.
+However, due to more pressing priorities and whilst still supporting potential action by other partners, HES took the decision to minimize its involvement at Mavisbank and undertake only basic maintenance of the grounds which still remain in its ownership.
+Despite this set back the Landmark Trust has continued to explore alternative proposals for Mavisbank.
+It was delighted when in April 2023 the National Heritage Memorial Fund invited it to submit a full grant application for a £5M first-stage project that would stabilise the house and safeguard the ruin as a precursor to a possible full restoration at a later date.